devMunyi/zidi-app/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, enter the following url on your favorite browser:

 `http://localhost/zidi-app`